 Care must be taken to ensure compliance with a company’s confidentiality obligations in relation to information.
 If disclosure to an authority is voluntary, rather than compelled, then the disclosure may violate these obligations.

-Law enforcement authorities in Hong Kong must maintain the confidentiality of confidential disclosures made to them (whether voluntary or compelled), except to the extent that they choose to share them with other enforcement authorities, or use the information in an investigation, prosecution or regulatory enforcement action.
+Law enforcement authorities in Hong Kong must maintain the confidentiality of confidential disclosures made to them (whether voluntary or compelled), except to the extent that they share them with other enforcement authorities under cooperative arrangements, or use the information in an investigation, prosecution or regulatory enforcement action.

 Prosecution and penalties